 In fact, some analysts expect Airbnb's revenue to hit $8.5 billion by 2021.
 That would be a 123% jump from 2018's $3.8 billion.

-However, even though the Airbnb stock may sound tempting, you might want to hold out on investing in it when it officially goes public.
+However, even though the Airbnb stock may sound tempting at the company's IPO, you might want to hold out on immediately investing in it when it officially goes public.

 Airbnb Is Susceptible to Changing Laws and Regulations